DioptricDesign/Iris/README.md

 # Iris
-A high contrast, dark color palette with mauve accents.
-The Iris theme is intended for general text processing.
-It was developed with Alacritty in mind.
+The Iris color palette is intended for legible text processing.
+It is a high contrast, dark color palette with mauve accents.
+Iris is currently available for the Alacritty terminal emulator.
 ## Palette
 ![Iris Color Palette](palette.png)